Casbin

 Introduction

-Casbin is a powerful and efficient open-source access control framework that supports multiple access control models for permission management.
+Casbin is a powerful and efficient open-source access control framework that supports various access control models for permission management.

 Project Address